London Edinburgh London 2025: Eight route highlights to look forward to

 3. The Devil's Beef Tub

-This is the longest climb of the event, but probably one of the easiest too.
-It's name originates from the hills being a place to hide cattle stolen by the Jonstone clan of the Border Reivers in the 12th to 16th centuries.
-The climb starts as soon as you leave Moffat and continues for nearly 6km, rising over Moffat and taking you the source of the river Esk.
+This drag is the longest climb of the event, but arguably one of the easiest.
+Its unforgettable name originates from these hills being used as a place to hide cattle stolen by the Johnstone clan of the Border reivers (raiders) in the 12th to 16th centuries.

-The Beef Tub itself is across the valley at the top of the climb, formed by four hills.
-It's one of the most scenic climbs of the event, and you'll have plenty of time to enjoy it as you slowly make your way up the long ascent.
-If the wind is in your favour at the top, it's a fast descent all the way to our pop-up cafe at Broughton.
+The climb starts as soon as you leave Moffat and continues for nearly 6 kilometres as it rises over Moffat and takes you up towards the source of the River Esk.
+The Beef Tub itself is across the valley at the top of the climb – a deep and dramatic hollow formed by four hills.
+As one of the event's most scenic climbs, you'll have plenty of time to enjoy it as you slowly make your way up the long ascent.
+If the wind is in your favour at the top, it's a fast descent all the way to our pop-up café at the village of Broughton.

 4. Humber Bridge